Work Stress & Burnout

 Common Contributors

-Work stress and sleep fatigue may worsen due to:
+Work stress and sleep fatigue may worsen because of:

 - Night shifts or rotating shifts